xxxzc/xps15-9550-macos/README.md

 `-b` - Battery, `-c` - AC Power, and `-a` means both.

-Please uncheck all options (except `Prevent computer from sleeping...`) in the `Energy Saver` panel.
+Please uncheck all options (except `Prevent computer from sleeping...`, which is optional) in the `Energy Saver` panel.

 ### Headphone